farmOS/farmOS/docs/guide/contrib/nutrient.md

 The Nutrient module for farmOS provides the ability to store nutrient management plans in farmOS.
 You can link it to specific [areas], and upload your planning documents, spreadsheets, and other files for easy reference.
+A Nutrient Management dashboard is also provided, with quick links for managing soil tests, nutrient management plans, and soil amendment records.

 Development of this module was sponsored by the [Vermont Vegetable and Berry Growers Association] and the